OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc6",    "Loc4",  "US", "TX",  "10,000,000"
 |

-The policy restriction means that the Florida loss is excluded, The gross loss before policy terms is the sum of losses from the non-Florida locations which is **$16,000,000**.
+The policy restriction means that the Florida loss is excluded, The gross loss is the sum of losses from the non-Florida locations which is **$16,000,000**.

 Conditions on multi-policy accounts
 ###################################

 When there are multiple policies on an account, conditions can be symmetric (same conditions apply to all policies) or assymmetric (different conditions per policy).

-Continuing the regional sub-limit example 3, we can add a second excess policy to the account with the same conditions.
+Continuing the regional sub-limit example 2, we can add a second excess policy to the account with the same conditions.

 |